 The Dutch Party for Freedom is an exceptional party not only in matters related to Islam, as will be discussed in more detail below, but also in terms of organizational structure.
 To my knowledge, the PVV is the only political party in the world that counts just one official member, Geert Wilders.
 Accordingly, the selection of candidates, decisions about the party’s planning, political program, and policies all depend upon the same person: the party’s founder, supported by a couple of loyal adjutants.19

-This organizational structure—which together with Wilders’ fear for reputational damage makes it extremely difficult for researchers to interview PVV politicians—was partly developed to avoid chaotic “LPF-like situations.”
+This organizational structure was partly developed to avoid chaotic “LPF-like situations.”
 Yet it also relates to the security measures with which Wilders has been confronted since November 2004.
 In that period, two months after he left the VVD to start his own political adventure (initially called Group Wilders), filmmaker Theo van Gogh was murdered by the Dutch-Moroccan Mohammed Bouyeri—a crime allegedly triggered by the broadcasting of Van Gogh’s and Ayaan Hirsi Ali’s short movie Submission earlier that year, in which they critically address the subordinate position of Muslim women.
 Soon after the murder, which again stirred debate about the integration of Muslims in Dutch society, it turned out that Wilders also figured on the “death list” of Bouyeri’s sympathizers.
 Ever since, Wilders sleeps in safe houses and lives under strict round-the-clock police protection.
 Although this dramatic change in Wilders’ personal life had a positive impact on his publicity, it made building up a party more complicated.
-As Martin Bosma, the party’s “ideologist” described: “We have to operate like a semi-underground resistance organization.”20
+As Martin Bosma, who joined Wilders in 2004 and is often described as the party’s ideologist noted: “We have to operate like a semi-underground resistance organization.”20

 This delicate safety situation in which Wilders and his colleagues found themselves since the beginning of their party undoubtedly contributed to a distinctive self-image.
 Rather than being solely office seekers, they consider themselves conviction politicians, for whom the fight against Islam and mass immigration are as important as electoral success—if not more so.
 In Bosma’s terms: